Google Translate Disclaimer

 • First Nations, Inuit, or Métis

-Note: If you already received the RSV vaccine, you do not need another dose right now.
+If you already had the RSV vaccine, you don’t need another dose right now.

-You can still get the RSV vaccine with a prescription from your doctor or nurse practitioner.
-Some private insurance plans may cover the cost.
+• You can still get the RSV vaccine with a prescription from your doctor or nurse practitioner.
+Some private insurance may cover the cost.

-The 2024–2025 RSV prevention program for infants, young children, and pregnant individuals has ended for the season.
+The 2025/2026 RSV Prevention program for infants and high-risk children has ended for the season.

 Did you find what you were looking for today?